 What it boils down to is that when I was “on holidays” I could read until late if I felt like it (often), sleep until late if I wanted to (never), eat at all the wrong times (regularly), immerse myself in the pool (consistently), listen to good music (constantly) and almost never feel rushed for time.
 I loved all that.

 Yet I have always protested that I didn’t want to retire from my business until I was well beyond the traditional retirement age.
-I thought I would lose my sense of purpose and would no longer be doing the things I love to do.
+I feel concerned that I would lose my sense of purpose and would no longer be doing the things I love to do.

-Perhaps I was looking at all that from the wrong angle.
+Perhaps I have been looking at all that from the wrong angle.
 Perhaps the things I love to do in my working life are an important part of who I am, but the things I love to do in my holidays reflect the essence of me.

 So the reality is here and I need to get on with things.
 It’s a new year with new and ongoing business commitments.
 It’s a year in which I intended to achieve a great deal.